rroels/OkinaPico/README.md

 We selected the RP2350 microcontroller as the main driver for the ŌkinaPico.
 However, in order to not reinvent the wheel, we designed the ŌkinaPico as an expansion board for the cheap and readily available [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) board.
 As the hardware footprint is backwards compatible, the ŌkinaPico also supports the original RP2040-based [Raspberry Pi Pico 1](https://www.raspberrypi.com/products/raspberry-pi-pico/).

-==The main use case of the ŌkinaPico is to develop software (e.g. hardware drivers, or Arduino libraries) for other hardware.
-For this reason, the ŌkinaPico deliberately sacrifices compactness in favour of quality-of-life enhancements.==
+**The main use case of the ŌkinaPico is to develop software (e.g. hardware drivers, or Arduino libraries) for other hardware.
+For this reason, the ŌkinaPico deliberately sacrifices compactness in favour of various quality-of-life enhancements.**

 <img src="images/okinapico.png" width="1000" target="_blank" />